giancarlo88/cnn-app/README.md

 This will install both the client-side and server-side dependencies.

+2. Add an apiConstants.js file in the config folder that includes your client API key and API client secret from Twitter.
+There is an apiConstants.schema.js that functions as a model for this file.

-2. Run the build locally.
+3. Run the build locally.
 The simplest way to do this is using webpack-dev-middleware.
 Simply run `npm start` in the cnn-app folder and the app will be accessible by navigating to [http://localhost:30000/cnnbrk-tweets](http://localhost:30000/cnnbrk-tweets)

 ### Running using a production build